lite-david/branch-predictor/README.md

 ```

 You will be implementing the Tournament Predictor popularized by the Alpha 21264.
 The difference between the Alpha 21264's predictor and the one you will be implementing is that all of the underlying counters in yours will be 2-bit predictors.
 You should NOT use a 3-bit counter as used in one of the structure of the Alpha 21264's predictor.
 See the Alpha 21264 paper for more information on the general structure of this predictor.
 The 'ghistoryBits' will be used to size the global and choice predictors while the 'lhistoryBits' and 'pcIndexBits' will be used to size the local predictor.
-Reference link for Alpha 21264 https://ieeexplore.ieee.org/document/755465

 #### Custom

 Now that you have implemented 3 other predictors with rigid requirements, you now have the opportunity to be creative and design your own predictor.
-In order to get 5% extra credit, the only requirement is that the total size of your custom predictor must not exceed (16K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).
-If you don't adhere to this requirement but still outform the other two predictors, you will still be eligible to get full score.
+The only requirement is that the total size of your custom predictor must not exceed (64K + 256) bits (not bytes) of stored data and that your custom predictor must outperform both the Gshare and Tournament predictors (details below).

 #### Things to note